-Eco-Runner Team Delft competes in the Shell Eco-Marathon, a compettion devoted to making mobility more efficient.
+Eco-Runner Team Delft competes in the Eco-Marathon, a competion devoted to making mobility more efficient.
 This competition challenges student teams to push the boundaries of technology, innovation and hard work in order to create the world’s most efficient cars.
 The Eco-Marathon has existed since 1985 and is considered on of the biggest global student competitions with hundreds of competing teams.

 The competition is divided into 2 classes; the Prototype Class and the Urban Concept Class.
 The prototype class has very few rules; students are challenged to create the most efficient vehicle possible.
 This oftenly results in a vehicle with 3 wheels (less rolling resistance) and a weight of approximately 30 kilograms, as seen on the picture on the left.

 The Urban Concept Class is a bit more restricted; the vehicle must have 4 wheels, the driver has to sit up straight, the car must have lights, a windshield wiper and space for luggage.
 All this is done in order to simulate a city car and make this concept a bit more realistic as an application for society in the future.

 4 years ago Eco-Runner Team Delft made the switch from the Prototype Class to the Urban Concept Class in order to make the project more relevant and feasible.

 The two classes are subdivided into energy categories.
 The options are: Internal Combustion Engine, Battery-Electric and Hydrogen Fuel Cell.
 Eco-Runner Team Delft chooses to power their Urban Concept Class car with a Hydrogen Fuel Cell.

-The Shell Eco-Marathon is a race where every team has 4 attempts to deliver their optimal efficiency, expressed in km/kg hydrogen.
+The Eco-Marathon is a race where every team has 4 attempts to deliver their optimal efficiency, expressed in km/kg hydrogen.
 The team with the highest efficiency wins the competition!